burkeholland/quick-start/src/chapters/chapter3.md

 };

 ```
 This function makes use of the module 'frameModule' which looks for the topmost frame and navigates to it.
 Here, we tell the topmost frame to navigate to the register view.
+If you run your code in an emulator, you'll find that you can now navigate to your registration view by clicking the "Sign Up" button.

 Learn more about how to link up your navigational strategies [here](http://docs.nativescript.org/navigation#navigation).

 ### Connecting to a backend with the http module

-You probably noticed that while we were busy constructing the frontend xml, the code-behind JavaScript file, the View Model, and the Model, that data was passing magically...somewhere.
-There's actually no magic involved, actually we have a config file that contains our API Key to Telerik Backend Services, a place where we are storing our users' information.
+You probably noticed that while we were busy constructing the frontend xml and the code-behind JavaScript file, data was passing magically...somewhere.
+There's actually no magic involved; we have a config file that contains our API Key to [Telerik Backend Services](http://www.telerik.com/backend-services), a place where we are storing our users' information.

 Take a look at app/shared/config.js.
 There's only a small code snippet there, but it includes a hard-coded API Key that we use throughout the app to access the backend (in real life, you would of course use your own API Key):